Groundzone

 Dutch Elm Disease

-Do you own an Elm tree?
+Do you own an Elm tree in the waikato?

 Dutch Elm Disease (DED) – Cambridge, Te Awamutu & Surrounding Areas